 - SVG: A vector file format best used for graphics and logos on a website.

-- WebP: Often shown in place of JPGs or PNGs on websites (if you right-click to download an image from a website, it might save as a .webp, for example).
-Considered a next-generation image format and exclusively designed for websites.
+- WebP: WebP is a format for displaying images on the web.
+It’s not good for much else (by design–it’s not designed for uses other than that).
+Often shown in place of JPGs or PNGs on websites (if you right-click to download an image from a website, it might save as a .webp, for example).
+Considered a next-generation image format and is exclusively designed for websites.

-- AVIF: An even newer format than WebP with similar use intent.
-But more efficient than WebP and intended to replace WebP, JPG, PNG, and GIF on the web.
+- AVIF: Another image format that is designed for displaying images on the web.
+It’s an even newer format than WebP with similar use intent.
+But it’s more efficient than WebP and is intended to replace WebP, JPG, PNG, and GIF on the web.

 - JPEG2000: It has actually been around for quite some time, but it never really gained traction.
 It has had something of a revival more recently as a potential web-friendly image format, but adoption is limited for now.